Breastfeeding Moms and Covid – How to react to any signs of infection

 Breastfeeding moms and COVID

-CDC has made it clear that there are no risks to breastfeeding while you’re taking the vaccine.
-If you’ve been exposed to someone who has come down with the virus, it’s important to get your hands on this medication as soon as possible.
-That way, if your baby becomes infected—which is unlikely, but still possible—he or she will be protected by your immune system and won’t have to go through the potentially serious symptoms of co-virus infection.
+CDC has made it clear that breastfeeding has no risks while you’re taking the vaccine.
+If you’ve been exposed to someone who has come down with the virus, it’s essential to get your hands on this medication as soon as possible.

 What should parents do if their child becomes ill with COVID-19 symptoms?